julietovs/41934-Advanced-BIM-Group-16/A1/README.md

 The rooms and room numbers were successfully identified.
 However, no temperature values were found, leaving the temperature column in the CSV file empty.

+There were further investigated in object information whether any temperature data had been manually assigned within the property sets.
+This was checked both for IfcSpace objects and IfcAirTerminalType, which typically indicate the supply-air conditions.
+No indoor temperature information was found in either location for the building or its HVAC system.

 Because the temperature values are not available, they cannot be compared with the requirements in DS/EN 16798-1 Category II.

 ## Potential Solutions